1. Overview

 Certain forms of prayer involve a very trusting and very loving offering of one's attention and intention to 'hold a space' for something to manifest without attempting to control or direct it.

+When this happens, I shift from trying to control or figure something out, into opening myself up to God, or to Life.
 I acknowledge my own wishes and desires and fears.
-Then, being willing to let go of controlling it all, I offer myself and the outcomes up to God's greater rightness.
+Then, being willing to let go of controlling it all, I offer myself and the outcomes up to some Greater Rightness.

 A common spiritual prayer offered in this way is "Not my will, but Thy Will be done."

-Perhaps the most common secular 'prayer'/ faith practice of this type is: "Trust the process."
+Perhaps the most common secular 'prayer'/ faith practice of this type is:

-B) Another movement within "faith practices" involves offering receptive attention and space TO 'wantings' (the 'desires of our hearts and minds')
+receptive attention and space to "wantings" ( to the 'desires of our hearts and

 Focusing on particular issues, on something that we feel is wanting our attention, is also a form of giving space and attention to what wants to come, and of believing in something not yet fully known.